CoderPluto/guidelines/section_support.md

 ## Other

-Support moderators are encouraged to provide support in the Support section, and to have a presence in the #minecrafthelp IRC channel to observe how certain issues are handled, and to obtain information on current issues impacting Minecraft players.
+Support moderators are encouraged to provide support in the Support section, and to have a presence in the [#minecrafthelp IRC channel on irc.esper.net](http://www.minecraftforum.net/meta/chat) to observe how certain issues are handled, and to obtain information on current issues impacting Minecraft players.